North Korea says willing to take China's advice to start talks

 "CONCENTRATE ON THE ECONOMY"

-China has repeatedly urged North Korea to return to the so-called six party talks process, aimed at denuclearization.
+China has repeatedly urged North Korea to return to the so-called six party talks process, aimed at denuclearisation.

-The United States and its allies believe the North violated a 2005 aid-for-denuclearization deal by conducting a nuclear test in 2006 and pursuing a uranium enrichment program that would give it a second path to a nuclear weapon in addition to its plutonium-based program.
+The United States and its allies believe the North violated a 2005 aid-for-denuclearisation deal by conducting a nuclear test in 2006 and pursuing a uranium enrichment programme that would give it a second path to a nuclear weapon in addition to its plutonium-based programme.

 Six-party aid-for-disarmament talks, involving the two Koreas, the United States, Japan, Russia and host China, collapsed in 2008 when the North walked away from the deal.